b0-system/b0/README.md

 * Build environments.
 * Software configuration, build and testing.
-* Source or built artefacts deployments.
+* Source and binary deployments.
 * Software life-cycle procedures.

 B0 also provides the B00 build library which provides abitrary build